-a) The basic functions of the MIS are to:
+i) The basic functions of the MIS are to:

-- Enable the FPMU-FWMC and PC to track the outcome indicators and assess progress in implementation against timescales and targets, and resources used against budgets, based on agreed annual work plans. - Describe the factors and reasons triggering variations, - Record and reflect new targets, whenever it is required, - Draw important lessons to guide the decision-making, - Enable forecasting for project accomplishment in comparison to the currently reported progress, - Enable the project management to generate reports to funding partners, project beneficiaries and other stakeholders on the status and progress of the project implementation, b) Potential users' profiles could be the following:

-- Integrate GIS components to the MIS to complement field-level surveys and measurements.
+- Enable the FPMU-FWMC and PC to track the outcome indicators and assess progress in implementation against timescales and targets, and resources used against budgets, based on agreed annual work plans. - Describe the factors and reasons triggering variations, - Record and reflect new targets, whenever it is required, - Draw important lessons to guide the decision-making, - Enable forecasting for project accomplishment in comparison to the currently reported progress, - Enable the project management to generate reports to funding partners, project beneficiaries and other stakeholders on the status and progress of the project implementation, - Integrate GIS components to the MIS to complement field-level surveys and measurements.